Your Holiday Gifts Still Haven’t Arrived. Now What? - NewsBreak

 Is your giftee more the instant-gratification type?
 Get a bonus gift to hold them over until the package arrives.
 Bell suggests something smaller or less expensive than the original gift.

 Either way you go, be upfront about the situation.
-It’s important to set expectations, “especially with children, who may not be as open to something alternative or something different,” Bell says.
+It’s important to set expectations, “especially with children, who may not be as open to something alternative or something different,” Bell said.

 If you no longer want the gift